HumanSignal/label-studio/docs/source/guide/api.md

 To import tasks using the API, make sure you know the project ID that you want to add tasks to.
 See additional examples and parameter descriptions in the [import data endpoint documentation](/api#operation/api_projects_import_create)

 ### Retrieve tasks

 Retrieve a paginated list of tasks for a specific project.
 If you want, you can also retrieve tasks and annotations using this API endpoint, as an alternative to exporting annotations.
 See details and parameters in the [list project tasks endpoint documentation](/api#operation/api_projects_tasks_list).

 ### Export annotations

 To export annotations, first see [which formats are available to export for your project](/api#operation/api_projects_export_formats_read).

 Choose your selected format from the response and then call the export endpoint.
-See the [export annotations](/api#operation/api_projects_export_read) endpoint documentation for more details.
+For more information, see the [export annotations](/api#operation/api_projects_export_read) endpoint documentation.